adamsoliev/bearblog/intro-sql/blogpost.md

 ```
 As you can see above, `FILTER` is syntactic sugar for a conditional aggregation using a `CASE` statement inside the function.

 `WINDOW` allows you to predefine a window and use it in various places in the query.
+This keeps queries concise and consistent when several functions share the same window definition.
 ```sql
 SELECT
     b.author,